sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 ```

 [^call-site]: A call site is just a single location in a codebase that will
 result in a call to function or method when run.
-We don’t use the term *method
+We don't use the term *method
 calls* because that can also mean a call at runtime.
 For example, `foo.bar`
-might exist at only one call site in your code, but if it’s in a loop it might
+might exist at only one call site in your code, but if it's in a loop it might
 result in 0, 1, or `n` method calls at runtime.

-There’s more integration work to do and features to build, but so far work has
+There's more integration work to do and features to build, but so far work has
 already paid off in the number bugs prevented.
 The feedback from Stripe
 developers has already been largely positive: